Wufe/React-video-component/README.md

 The `sources` prop must be an array of objects or strings, representing the url of the video.
 If object is given, it must have `src` key representing the url.

 Styles can also be injected defining the `style` prop.

+Standard video props can be injected into the component using the "attributes" prop, that requires an object defining them.